salahalshafey/services_app/README.md

 ## A Flutter project is mainly used for
-* **Service Selection:** Users can choose from various service categories like plumbing, electrical work, painting, etc.
+* **Service Selection:** Users can choose from various `service categories` like plumbing, electrical work, painting, etc.

-* **Location-Based Search:** Users can view artisans' locations on a map and select the closest one for their needs.
+* **Location-Based Search:** Users can view artisans' `locations on a map` and select the closest one for their needs.

 * **Order Management:** Users can place orders by uploading images and providing descriptions of their issues.

-* **Real-Time Chat:** The app offers a WhatsApp-like chat feature supporting text, images, audio recordings, locations, and emojis for communication with artisans.
+* **Real-Time Chat:** The app offers a `WhatsApp-like chat` feature supporting text, images, audio recordings, locations, and emojis for communication with artisans.

-* **Live Tracking:** Users can track artisans in real-time on a map, monitor their movements, speed, and activity status.
+* **Live Tracking:** Users can track artisans `in real-time on a map`, monitor their movements, speed, and activity status.

-* **Comprehensive Tracking Analysis:** Users have access to detailed tracking data, including speed analysis divided into five different speed ranges.
+* **Comprehensive Tracking Analysis:** Users have access to detailed tracking data, including `speed analysis` divided into five different speed ranges.
 Additionally, users can view total distance covered and time spent during the tracking process.
-This feature provides valuable insights into the artisan's movements and performance throughout the service.
+This feature provides valuable insights into the artisan's `movements` and performance throughout the service.

 * **Order Management:** Users can cancel current orders and view past orders along with chat and tracking information.